Petts Wood: History

-The area between Petts Wood and Bickley sustained heavy bombing during Second World War because of its proximity to an important railway junction.
-Only three bombs landed on the town centre itself, and those by accident as a German aircraft returning from bombing the docklands unloaded them on the end of Fairway, beside the former Embassy Cinema building (closed in 1973 and since re-developed as a supermarket), and on the site now occupied by the Library.
-The sites lay derelict until the early 1960s, hence why these buildings are much more recent.
-Prior to that, the library was located in a shop on Queensway, near the junction with Lakeswood Road.
+The area between Petts Wood and Bickley sustained heavy bombing during the Second World War because of its proximity to an important railway junction.
+Three bombs landed on the town centre itself.

 The Jubilee Country Park is to the northwest of the main shopping area.
-Before this park was created in 1977 the area was known as 'The Gun Sites', as it had been the location for anti-aircraft guns in Second World War, and was the home of the 1st Petts Wood scout group.
+Before this park was created in 1977 the area was known as 'The Gun Sites', as it had been the location for anti-aircraft guns in the Second World War, and was the home of the 1st Petts Wood scout group.

-According to Keith Waterhouse in his book "Streets Ahead" Petts Wood was popular with Fleet Street newspaper staff in the 1950s: "… this Kent suburb, recommended in Fleet Street for the all-night train service it afforded sub-editors and reporters coming off late duty, thus giving them a round-the-clock, heaven-sent excuse for one more for the road."
+According to Keith Waterhouse in his book Streets Ahead, Petts Wood was popular with Fleet Street newspaper staff in the 1950s: "… this Kent suburb, recommended in Fleet Street for the all-night train service it afforded sub-editors and reporters coming off late duty, thus giving them a round-the-clock, heaven-sent excuse for one more for the road."

-In 2009, the local Woolworths store had the privilege of writing the last word in the history of that chain in the UK, when its manager, realising his was the last one to close, gathered the remains of the Pick 'n' Mix sweet section and auctioned the bagful of sweets, which would normally have retailed for a couple of pounds, for £14,500.
+In 2009, the local Woolworths store gained media attention when its manager, realising his was the last of the chain to close, gathered the remains of the pick and mix section and auctioned the bag of sweets for £14,500.

+Governance

+Petts Wood is part of the Orpington constituency for elections to the House of Commons of the United Kingdom.

+Petts Wood is part of the Petts Wood and Knoll ward for elections to Bromley London Borough Council.